-- Keep local residents informed of the proposed working schedule, where appropriate, including the times and duration of any abnormally noisy activity that may cause concern; - All vehicles and mechanical plant will be fitted with effective exhaust silencers and be subject to programmed maintenance; - Select inherently quiet plant where appropriate all major compressors will be 'sound reduced' models fitted with properly lined and sealed acoustic covers, which will be kept closed whenever the machines are in use; - All ancillary pneumatic percussive tools will be fitted with mufflers or silencers of the type recommended by the manufacturers; - Machines will be shut down between work periods (or when not in use) or throttled down to a minimum; - Regularly maintain all equipment used onsite, including maintenance related to noise emissions; - Vehicles will be loaded carefully to ensure minimal drop heights so as to minimise noise during this operation; and - All ancillary plant such as generators and pumps will be positioned so as to cause minimum noise disturbance and if necessary, temporary acoustic screens or enclosures will be provided.

-Following the implementation of the above mitigation measures, there will be a no significant residual effects due to an increase in noise levels during the construction phase of the Proposed Project.
+- Local residents will be kept informed of the proposed working schedule, where appropriate, including the times and duration of any abnormally noisy activity that may cause concern; - The core hours for construction activity will be 07:00 to 19:00 Monday to Friday and 07:00 to 13:00 Saturday.
+There will be no working on Sundays and Public Holidays; - Any extraordinary site work occurring outside of the core working hours (for example, crane operations lifting components onto the tower) will be programmed, when appropriate, so that haulage vehicles would not arrive at or leave the site between 19:00 and 07:00, with the exception of abnormal loads that would be scheduled to avoid anticipated periods of high traffic flows; - All vehicles and mechanical plant will be fitted with effective exhaust silencers and be subject to programmed maintenance; - Inherently quiet plant will be selected where appropriate and available all major compressors would be 'sound reduced' models fitted with properly lined and sealed acoustic covers, which would be kept closed whenever the machines are in use; - All ancillary pneumatic percussive tools will be fitted with mufflers or silencers of the type recommended by the manufacturers; - Machines will be shut down between work periods (or when not in use) or throttled down to a minimum; - All equipment used on site will be regularly maintained, including maintenance related to noise emissions; - Vehicles will be loaded carefully to ensure minimal drop heights so as to minimise noise during this operation; and - All ancillary plant such as generators and pumps will be positioned so as to cause minimum noise disturbance and if necessary, temporary acoustic screens or enclosures will be provided. - Construction activities in any one location will be limited in duration - > Trenching and backfill activities are anticipated to move along the Proposed Grid Connection Route at approximately 150m to 300m a day, therefore, the length of time when construction activities will be occurring adjacent to any given receptor is only likely to be for a few hours. - For the majority of the time, plant and equipment will be located at greater distances from dwellings and therefore, noise levels will be lower - Where activities involving the small HDD drilling rig are within 30m of a dwelling then there will be an erection of temporary boarding alongside the drilling rig or the use of 'acoustic blanket panels' to hang from heras fencing or similar.
+This should be installed as close to the drilling rig as is practicable and fitted so as to interrupt any direct line of site between the drilling rig and the closest residential receptors (examples of appropriate products include Echo Noise Defender and Soundex DeciBloc).